RainMaker1707/EvalProtocol/tasking.md

 **Monday**
 - [x] Visualization for Slimper
 - [x] Visualization for the evaluation protocol
-- [ ] Visualization for data forgery
+- [x] Visualization for data forgery

-- [ ] Search on web to find not academic literature (video, blog, etc) related DIRECTLY to my study. + send it to supervisors.
 - [x] Improve the Literature Review (as far as we known no one does the same kind of research).
 - [x] Add a part on literature reviews, what people already done?
 - [x] Send the improved paper.
 Improve visualization of the results (graph, plot, table, etc) (**GOOD** to spend more time on it!)